 On arrival at Aguas Calientes we were met by 2 Condor Travel reps.
-The young lady took our overnight bags to our hotel whist the young man (from Arequipa) took us down to the Machu Picchu bus stop and introduced us to our guide who took us onto a bus and which drove us up the windy road to Machu Picchu.
+The young lady took our overnight bags to our hotel whist the young man (from Arequipa) took us down to the Machu Picchu bus stop and introduced us to our guide who took us onto a bus which drove us up the windy road to Machu Picchu.
 We were in a small group of 9, mostly from Toronto and our guide, Hubert who always referred to the Incas as his ancestors, so a true local.
-He was very good, walking up very slowly as we ascended to the upper level of Machu Picchu first before gradually descending again.
+He was very good, walking up very slowly as we ascended to the upper level of Machu Picchu first, before gradually descending again.
 He stopped on quite a few occasions and gave us some good insights.
-Unfortunately the weather was not the best and the first viewpoint was a foggy white but as the
+Unfortunately the weather was not the best and the first viewpoint was a foggy white but as the morning

-morning progressed the mist moved and lifted and more of the site was revealed.
+progressed the mist moved and lifted and more of the site was revealed.
 It also showered occasionally but not too frequently luckily.
 Maybe this will make for atmospheric photos.
 Nevertheless, we were not disappointed as the site is massive and looks amazing amongst the mountains and clouds.
-We are returning very early tomorrow morning and Hubert reckons it will be clearer and Daisy overheard a couple saying they had been there since 7am and it was clearer, so it is the opposite to you might think.
+We are returning very early tomorrow morning and Hubert reckons it will be clearer and Daisy overheard a couple saying they had been there since 7am and it was clearer, so it is the opposite to what you might think.
 We’ll have to wait and see what tomorrow brings.

 We finished the tour at 13:30 and said farewell to the others as we were the only ones staying to have a buffet lunch at the Tinkuy Restaurant which is part of the Belmond Sanctuary Lodge, the only hotel actually situated next door to the Archaeological site and costs an arm and a leg.
 We took our time and were the last ones out of the restaurant before lining up for the bus back to Aguas Calientes.
 The buses come up on a very regular basis and we didn’t have to wait too long, leaving at 14:35 and arriving at 15:00.

-had a little trouble finding the hotel because the Mpas.me app had the hotel in the wrong location.
+had a little trouble finding the hotel because the Maps.me app had the hotel in the wrong location.
 I knew we were close so I asked a café owner who was kind enough to take us right to the hotel which was actually in the main street and we had walked right past it.
-Anyway, whilst lost we passed some very nice some statues which we have since found out are a feature of the town.
+Anyway, whilst lost we passed some very nice some statues which we have since found out, are a feature of the town.